CeaseFireDiscussions/digitalgarden/src/site/notes/Gate of Wisdom/Offering/Offerings.md

 - the priests could keep the bulk of the grain offering as their own personal food
 - they were required to eat that food within the courtyard of the Tabernacle, for it was considered a sacred meal.

 Kodesh Kodashim class……the MOST holy
 Kodesh Kallim class….or, the offerings of lesser sanctity
-## Zevach (זֶבַח)

-Meaning: Refers to a sacrificial offering, often involving the slaughter of an animal, typically for a communal or celebratory meal (e.g., peace offerings ).
-It emphasizes the act of offering something to God, often with a sense of fellowship.
-Context: Used for offerings like the peace offering (leviticus 3) or general sacrifices (e.g., Exodus 20:24 :24).
-Example: Psalm 4 :5 – “Offer the sacrifices of righteousness (zivchei tzedek).”

-## Korban (קָרְבָּן)

-Meaning: Derived from the root karav ("to draw near"), it denotes an offering brought near to God, encompassing both animal and non-animal offerings (e.g., grain).
-It’s a general term for any sacrificial gift.
-Context: Used broadly in Leviticus and Numbers for various offerings, such as burnt offerings , sin offerings, or grain offerings  (e.g., Leviticus 1:2).
-Example: Numbers 7 :13 – “His offering (korban) was one silver plate.”
-Acts 24 :17

 # Additional Info